iamthenoah/ProductivityEnchantments/README.md

 **Rarity**: VERY RARE

-Attracts any droped items directly to you.
+Attracts any dropped items directly to you.
 Your best friend for mining over lava or killing flying blazes.

 <hr>